 Wellfleet shellfishers are properly worried about micro-plastics contamination of products.
+This has not been observed in Wellfleet harbor to date; it is a future risk.

-As part of a harbor and cleanliness project, the Shellfish Department and Board are undertaking a project to reduce the use of plastic in local shellfishing operations.
-However, if reduction of incoming micro-plastics is warranted, producing a clean product for market would require a new technology.
+As part of a harbor and cleanliness project, the Shellfish Department and Board are undertaking a project to reduce the use of plastic in shellfishing operations.
+However, should microplastics be found in local shellfish, obtaining a clean product for market would require a new technology.